AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/logcat.md

 3. Enable **USB debugging**.

-4. Increase **Logger buffer** sizes to 4MB per log buffer.
+4. Increase **Logger buffer** sizes to 4 MB per log buffer.

-4MB should be enough for storing the logs we need until you're able to do the second part (getting log from the device);
+4 MB should be enough for storing the logs we need until you're able to do the second part (getting log from the device);

 **Important:** you need to reproduce the problem after you've done with the first part!